10 Best Festivals In The World

 Songkran, Thailand

-Thai New Year is celebrated every year in a fun-filled unique way.
-Songkran is a three-day festival in Thailand where the whole of the country gets busy in water fights using water sprays, buckets, jet sprays, and even elephant trunks.
-Traditionally, the water poured over deities was collected and sprinkled over worshippers to purify and ward off bad luck.
-But over the years it evolved into a giant water fight.
-People of all ages roam the street with their water weapons ready to drench anyone in sight – strangers and acquaintances alike.
-It is totally a fun time to be in Thailand.
+Every year, people in Thailand celebrate the New Year in a fun-filled, unique way.
+Songkran is a three-day Thai festival during which the entire country engages in water fights with water sprays, buckets, jet sprays, and even elephant trunks.
+Traditionally, the water poured over deities was collected and sprinkled on worshippers to purify and ward off bad luck.
+However, over time, it evolved into a massive water fight.
+People of all ages walk down the street, ready to drench anyone in sight, strangers and acquaintances alike.
+It’s a great time to visit Thailand.

 Like most religious festivals in the world, Songkran has also become more of an exuberant and jovial festival.
-Though religious fervor is still attached to it and there are processions, performances, and other religious celebrations.
-Around 4 million tourists land in Thailand to be part of this national-scale water fight.
-Bangkok, Chiang Mai, Khon Kaen, and Phuket are some of the best places to enjoy the Songkran Water Festival.
+Around 4 million tourists arrive in Thailand to participate in this nationwide water fight.
+The Songkran Water Festival is best experienced in Bangkok, Chiang Mai, Khon Kaen, and Phuket.

 Place: All over Thailand